PigCI/Marketing/README.md

 2. `bundle && yarn`
 3. `bundle exec middleman s`

+Alternatively, you can also run this via docker-compose.

 ## Deploying

 This is hosted on https://www.netlify.com/ - When commits are merged into `master`, they'll be deployed automatically.